Edinburgh Travel Guide, Ireland Travel Tips and Weekend Getaways from the UK

 • Dean Village is a historic riverside neighbourhood just a short walk from Edinburgh city centre, known for Well Court, its cobbled streets and peaceful views of the Water of Leith.

-• The best way to visit is on foot, either from Princes Street, Edinburgh Castle, Haymarket or as part of a longer Dean Village to Stockbridge walk.
+• The best way to visit is by walking, whether you start from Princes Street, Edinburgh Castle, Haymarket, or include Dean Village in a longer walk to Stockbridge.
+It only takes 10 to 20 minutes.

 • There are only a few cafe options nearby, so plan your coffee stop before or after your visit – or use Dean Village as the scenic start of a longer self-guided walk.